abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/gcp/gcp-gke-ingress-controller.md

                   number: 80
 ```

-As mentionned in the [GKE ingress documentation](https://docs.cloud.google.com/kubernetes-engine/docs/how-to/load-balance-ingress), you cannot specify a GKE ingress using `spec.ingressClassName`, you must use the `kubernetes.io/ingress.class` annotation.
-We are using the gce class to deploy an external Application Load Balancer.
+We are using the `kubernetes.io/ingress.class` class to deploy an external application load balancer.

 Apply the Ingress yaml file